The ghosts of forgotten things: A study on size after forgetting: Forgetting

 \section{Forgetting}

-Forget is defined semantically: no specific formula is given as the unique result of forgetting variables from another.
-That would separate forgetting from size optimization: forget from $A$ results in $B$, which may then be equivalent to a smaller formula $B'$.
-This double step is an unjustified complication: because of equivalence, $B'$ still expresses forgetting from $A$.
-Rather than defining $B$ as the result of forgetting and then searching among its equivalent formulae $B'$, every equivalent formula such as $B'$ is defined as expressing forgetting.
+Forgetting is defined semantically: no specific formula is given as the unique result of forgetting variables from another.
+Several equivalent formulae may express forgetting the same variables from the same formula.

-This definition is not only simpler, it also better captures the meaning of forgetting: same information, just limited to some variables~\cite{delg-17}.
-The information a knowledge base carries is its set of models, the situations it tells possible.
-Or the formulae it entails.
-If $B$ and $B'$ entail the same formulae, they are both valid ways of forgetting.

-In this view, the whole point of $A$ is query answering: does condition $C$ hold according to the information $A$ carries?
-Forgetting some variables means losing information; namely, all information related to the forgotten variables.
-And vice versa: all information not related to the forgotten variables survives.
-In propositional logic, $A \models C$ coincides with $B \models C$ for every formula $C$ not involving the forgotten variables, otherwise $B$ does not express forgetting these variables from $A$.
-Adding that $B$ only contains the variables not to be forgotten completes the definition.